Engelberg/better-cond/README.md

    (:require-macros [better-cond.core :refer [cond]]))
 ```

-As of version 2.0.0, writing let, when-let, when, and do as keywords is optional.
+As of version 2.0.0, writing let, when-let, when, while and do as keywords is optional.
 So you can also write it like this, if you prefer:

 ```clojure
  (cond